Unit Testing Best Practises

 }

-Avoid Logic in Tests
+#### Avoid Logic in Tests <a href="#user-content-avoid-logic-in-tests" id="user-content-avoid-logic-in-tests"></a>

-When writing your unit tests avoid manual string concatenation and logical conditions such as if, while, for, switch, etc.
+When writing your unit tests avoid manual string concatenation and logical conditions such as `if`, `while`, `for`, `switch`, etc.

 This reduces the chance to introduce a bug inside of your tests.
 It also focuses more on the result rather than the implementation details.